Huskie Trek Talks: Ideas in Motion banner

 Huskie Trek Talks is produced by the NIU Foundation in partnership with the Office of the Provost, the Division of Outreach, Engagement and Regional Development, and the Division of Research and Innovation Partnerships.

-To learn more about the event and to register to attend in person or virtually, please visit our 2025 Huskie Trek Talks registration page.
+To learn more about the event, check out this feature story about Huskie Trek Talks and to register to attend in person or virtually, please visit our 2025 Huskie Trek Talks registration page.

 See the 2024 Huskie Trek Talks Presenters